kaixiong/sghazecrowd/README.md

 # SGHazeCrowd

-Crowd-sourced mapping of available protective equipment stocks against The Haze.
+Crowd-sourced mapping of available stocks of protective equipment against The Haze.

 ## Requirements

-* HTTP server such as [Apache](http://httpd.apache.org) or [Nginx](http://nginx.org)
+* A HTTP server such as [Apache](http://httpd.apache.org) or [Nginx](http://nginx.org)
 * PHP 5.2.3 and above
 * [SASS](http://sass-lang.com)